-(1) Acquisition transaction costs relate to legal, diligence, valuation, and other third-party fees incurred as part of acquisitions.
+Acquisition-related costs, net includes legal, due diligence, accounting, and consulting fees incurred as part of business combinations, and changes in fair value of contingent consideration liabilities for potential earn-out payments.
 For additional details refer to Note 2 in our condensed consolidated financial statements.